-The retrofit program will be completed by 7/1/2020.
+The Retrofit Plan was drafted and is currently in review to be finalized by 4/1/2021.
 The draft plan focuses on low impact development projects that can be implemented in different types of areas: low to medium density residential, high density industrial, commercial and residential, and roadways.
 Potential projects on Town owned land will be prioritized over commercial and residential projects because the Town has the power to make changes to their own property.
 Transfer Station is prioritized for retrofit project to reduce nutrient loads.
 The total DCIA to be disconnected upon completion of each project will be included in the report.